-- 25. In the present financial statements, the financial instruments which are getting eliminated in consolidated financial statements are not valued at fair value as per Indian Accounting Standards (IND AS).
-Also, the Corporate Guarantee issued by the Parent Company i.e. Alok Industries Limited in not valued at fair value as it would be eliminated in the consolidated financial statements. - 26.
-The information contained in the financial statements for the year ended 31 March 2020, disclosed in US dollar is extracted from the books of accounts locally maintained and converted into Indian Rupees as disclosed under basis of preparation stated above.
-The amounts in Balance Sheet, Statement of Profit and Loss and cash flow statement are rounded off to the nearest Rupee / USD.
-Previous period figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure. - 27.
+- 21. The information contained in the finencial statements for the year ended 31 March 2023, disclosed in US dollar is extracted from the books of accounts locally maintained and converted into Indian Runees disclosed under basis of proparation stated above.
+The amounts in Balance Sheet, Statement of Profit and Loss and cash flow statement are rounded off to the nearest Runee / USD, Previous period grants have been reprouped / reclassified wherever necessary to correspond with the current year's classification / disclosure. - 22.
 Previous period's figures have been regrouped / reclassified wherever necessary to correspond with the current period's classification / disclosure and are given in brackets.